expressjs/expressjs.com/_includes/readmes/session.md

 **Note** This is an attribute that has not yet been fully standardized, and may change in the future.
 This also means many clients may ignore this attribute until they understand it.

+**Note** There is a [draft spec](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01) that requires that the `Secure` attribute be set to `true` when the `SameSite` attribute has been set to `'none'`.
+Some web browsers or other clients may be adopting this specification.

 ##### cookie.secure